Igor-Karpliuk/Igor-Karpliuk/README.md

 ### Hi there 👋

+My name is Igor!
+I am very cool guy from country of Ukraine.
+I am Ukrainian and speak English and Russian and Ukrainian and C++! xD

 <!--
 **Igor-Karpliuk/Igor-Karpliuk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.